 Stroll leisurely around city parks, such as the People’s Park, and enjoy the peace and quiet – except at the weekend where you can take part in public Zumba.
 Or enjoy the sunrise at the Baywalk and take in the views of the glistening bay, the David and Mermaid of Copenhagen statues and Mount Apo.

 Unique attractions, such as D’Bone Collector Museum are worth seeking out.
-Exhibiting a range of animal skeletons from around the world it is a fascinating and thought-provoking experience, with knowledgeable staff who are informative about how the collection came about.
+Exhibiting a range of animal skeletons from around the world it is a fascinating and thought-provoking experience, with knowledgeable staff who are informed about how the collection came about.

-(Image by: Bro.
+(Image by Bro.
 Jeffrey Ploquinto, SJ)

-Although there are travel advisories from the US, UK and Australian governments warning of travel to the island of Mindanao due to kidnappings and terrorist activities, these are largely confined to the Zoamboanga side and islands in the Sulu Sea, located in the west.
+Although there are travel advisories from the US, UK and Australian governments warning of travel to the island of Mindanao due to kidnappings and terrorist activities, these are largely confined to the Zamboanga side and islands in the Sulu Sea, located in the west.
 The island, at almost 38,000 square miles, is larger than some 125 countries – and the east side of Mindanao, where Davao City’s located, is considered by many residents and visitors to be as safe as anywhere else in the Philippines.

 In common with Western countries, dentists are regulated (by the Philippine Professional Regulation Commission) and must be members of the country’s professional organization (the Philippine Dental Association) to practice.

 Filipino dentists, especially those treating international patients, are keen to demonstrate their qualifications and professionalism, and as the world becomes smaller and standardization becomes the norm, it isn’t unusual to find dentists and/or clinics are members of international professional organizations, such as the International Congress of Oral Implantologists, or the International Standards Organization, which provides certification across the world on the safety, reliability and quality of products and services.